Paṭṭiṉappālai

 Paṭṭiṉappālai (பட்டினப் பாலை) is a Tamil poem in the ancient Sangam literature.
 It contains 301 lines, of which 296 lines are about the port city of Kaveripoompattinam, the early Chola kingdom and the Chola king Karikalan.
 The remaining 5 lines are on the proposed separation by a man who wants to move there and the separation pain of his wife who would miss her husband's love.
 Of the 301 lines, 153 are in the vanci meter and the rest are in akaval.
 It is sometimes referred to as Vancinetumpattu, or the "long song in the vanci meter".
 The poem was composed by Katiyalur Uruttirankannanar, sometime around 1st century and 2nd century CE, states Kamil Zvelebil – a Tamil literature scholar.
+There are mentions of Mahalakshmi painted on walls and considered her as the goddess of fortune and wealth.
+The poem explains that the high and strong walls of the city secure the king where Mahalakshmi sits enthroned.
+There are mentions in Paṭṭiṉappālai that many Tamilians worshiped tall pillars or posts as Mayon (Vishnu).
+There are Many mentions of Maha Vishnu throughout the poem.
+There are temples present even now, where Maha Vishnu is worshiped in a pillar form.
+A well known example is the Kaliyuga Varadaraja Perumal Temple.
+It mentions the worship of Maha Vishnu, Mahalakshmi and Murugan.
+Muruga was worshiped as the red god and the god of war.

 The title Pattinappalai is combination of two words, pattinam (city) and palai (desert, metonymically "separation, love division").
 The poem has a lengthy initial section on the harbor capital city of the ancient Cholas, Kaveripattinam, also referred to as Kavirippattinam, Kaveripumpattinam, Pugar, Puhar, or Kakanthi.
 This section contains a vivid description of a busy maritime coastal city, the big ships, the fishermen, the markets, its festivals and feasts, and the people.
 The lines about the lover's separation appear in lines 261–264 and lines 379–382.
 Between these, is the description of the generous Chola king and the kingdom.
 The husband is so moved by his wife's inconsolable pain that he postpones his move.